 Tips for picking up cash in Nigeria

-When you pick up cash from an agent location in Nigeria (or anywhere else around the world), take a few simple safety precautions to prevent yourself becoming a target for thieves.
+Whether picking up funds in Nigeria or anywhere else around the world, take a few simple safety precautions to prevent yourself becoming a target for thieves.